SUPPORTING EMERGING ABORIGINAL STEWARDS

 During the SEAS internship program interns may conduct scientific research, work with local fish and hatchery managers, work in local ecotourism businesses, and regularly visit and work in remote parts of their traditional territory.
 The internship program gives students hands-on experience in biological science, research, resource management and ecotourism operations.
 In the fall, interns are supported to further pursue related courses and training when they return to high school or post-secondary training after the summer internship program.

-SEAS programs are developed by communities, for communities, in partnership with TNC Canada.
+SEAS programs are developed by communities, for communities, in partnership with Nature United.
 The first programs were developed in 2009.
 With the sustained leadership and vision of community partners (and youth feedback), these programs have continued to evolve to best reflect local needs and priorities with respect to youth education and stewardship.

 SEAS programs are currently active in three communities in the Great Bear Rainforest region of coastal British Columbia, Canada: Bella Bella, Klemtu, and Bella Coola.

-In the Heiltsuk community of Bella Bella, the Bella Bella Community School and Qqs Projects Society have partnered with TNC Canada to deliver year-round school and summer internship programming.
+In the Heiltsuk community of Bella Bella, the Bella Bella Community School and Qqs Projects Society have partnered with Nature United to deliver year-round school and summer internship programming.
 Pacific Wild, together with countless other Heiltsuk community-based programs, organizations, and individuals, also support SEAS activities.
 Bella Bella Community School also hosts a student Outdoors Club as part of SEAS.

-In the Kitasoo/Xai'xais community of Klemtu on Swindle Island, the Kitasoo Community School and Kitasoo/Xai'xais Resource Stewardship Office have partnered with TNC Canada to deliver year-round school and summer internship programming.
+In the Kitasoo/Xai'xais community of Klemtu on Swindle Island, the Kitasoo Community School and Kitasoo/Xai'xais Resource Stewardship Office have partnered with Nature United to deliver year-round school and summer internship programming.
 The Sprit Bear Lodge, works closely with the Resource Stewardship Office to design summer internship and work experiences and and with the school to support student field programs.

-In the Nuxalk community of Bella Coola, the Acwsalcta School and the Nuxalk Stewardship Office have partnered with TNC Canada to develop and deliver year-round school and summer internship programming for children and youth.
+In the Nuxalk community of Bella Coola, the Acwsalcta School and the Nuxalk Stewardship Office have partnered with Nature United to develop and deliver year-round school and summer internship programming for children and youth.
 SEAS works closely with the Guardian Watchmen program, families and community members, and the school's language and culture program to support classroom and field-based programs and to develop local summer internships.

 Want to get involved in supporting the SEAS Program through program grants, donations, equipment supply, or sponsoring a field trip?
 Interested in seeing a SEAS Program evolve in your community?
 Want to share information with us about another program or initiative that aligns with SEAS?
 Get in touch with us to discuss the possibilities.